L1183325308/opencompass/docs/en/prompt/overview.md

 The format of the prompt is very important! !
 Pay attention to line breaks! !
 Be careful not to have spaces at the end of each line.

-According to the explanation in the parameter configuration, the combination of few-shot and cot parameters can generate four evaluation methods.
+According to the explanation in the parameter configuration, the combination of few-shot and CoT parameters can generate four evaluation methods.
 According to different evaluation methods, we have different prompts.